Trigger Rules

 - *push_pipelineMatching Strategy

-The system matches branches in stages by priority, proceeding to the next stage only if the previous one finds no match:
+The system performs branch matching in stages according to priority, only entering the next stage when the previous stage does not match:

-If multiple glob rules match simultaneously, the pipelines from all matching rules will execute in parallel.
+Parallel Execution: If multiple glob rules match simultaneously, pipelines for all matching rules will execute in parallel.

 Git Operation Events